 Section 1.
 Election, Number and Term of Office.
-The number of Directors of the Corporation to be elected by the holders of the shares of stock entitled by the Articles of Incorporation to elect Directors shall be ten (10) unless changed by amendment of this Section by a two-thirds (2/3) vote of the Board of Directors.
+The business and affairs of the Corporation shall be managed in accordance with the Act under the direction of a Board consisting of eleven (11) Directors, to be elected by the holders of the shares of stock entitled by the Articles of Incorporation to elect Directors.
+The number of Directors may be changed by amendment of this Section by a two-thirds (2/3) vote of the Board of Directors.

 The Directors shall be divided into three (3) classes as nearly equal in number as possible, all Directors to serve three (3) year terms except as provided in the third paragraph of this Section.
 One class shall be elected at each annual meeting of the shareholders, by the holders of the shares of stock entitled by the Articles of Incorporation to elect Directors.
-Unless the number of Directors is changed by amendment of this Section, Classes I and III shall each have three (3) Directors, and Class II shall have four (4) Directors.
-No decrease in the number of Director.
+Unless the number of Directors is changed by amendment of this Section, Class I shall have three (3) Directors, and Classes II and III shall each have four (4) Directors.
+No decrease in the number of Directors shall have the effect of shortening the term of any incumbent Director.